Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 However, this does not exclude black turtle beans from a healthy diet that can lead to weight loss.
 Black turtle beans are a great source of protein and dietary fiber while being very low in fats.

-Animal studies have shown that a diet high in black turtle beans leads to a lesser weight gain compared to a high-fat diet (6).
+Animal studies have shown that a diet high in black turtle beans leads to a lesser weight gain than a high-fat diet (8).

-A calorie-restricted weight loss diet high in legumes has been shown to lead to a greater reduction of weight than a calorie-restricted weight loss diet without legumes.
-A low-calorie diet rich in legumes also demonstrated improved metabolic markers, such as lipid profile and blood pressure, in overweight or obese individuals (26).
+A calorie-restricted weight loss diet high in legumes has been shown to lead to a greater weight reduction than a calorie-restricted weight loss diet without legumes.
+A low-calorie diet rich in legumes also demonstrated improved metabolic markers, such as lipid profile and blood pressure, in overweight or obese individuals (27).

 Keto | A keto diet allows up to 20g of carbohydrate consumption per day.
 One average serving size of black turtle beans provides 22g of carbohydrates; therefore, these beans are not a good option for the keto diet. |